jadewebb/Breast_Cancer_Detection/README.md

 XGBoost trained to classify breast mass cell nuclei as benign or malignant

+## Dataset

-Dataset: Breast Cancer Wisconsin (Diagnostic) Dataset from Kaggle https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data
+Breast Cancer Wisconsin (Diagnostic) Dataset from Kaggle https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data

    - 569 samples of breast mass cell nuclei features computed from a digitized image of a Fine Needle Aspirate (FNA)